Jacksonville Florida Hernia Repair Mesh Attorneys

 - Congenital diaphragmatic: a hernia that results from a birth defect.

 Weak abdominal muscles are a common risk factor for hernia.
-Other situations that may create a hernia include the factors listed below:
+Other situations that may create a hernia include these factors:

 - Obesity or sudden weight gain

 - Severe constipation or diarrhea

 Hernias may affect both adults and children, male and female.
 Smoking also increases the risk of hernias.
 Pain and other health problems often result from hernias.
 If a hernia is not repaired, the part of the organ poking through the muscle may become pinched, cutting off blood flow and resulting in a potentially deadly chance of gangrene.

 Most hernias are treated with surgery to put the organs back into their proper places and repair the weak spot in the muscle.
 The weak spot is then strengthened by inserting stitches or hernia repair mesh in the muscle wall.
 Hernia repair mesh first came onto the market in the 1950s, and it has been used for many decades to repair hernias or strengthen the abdominal wall.
 Hernia repair mesh is usually made of metal or a plastic polymer.
 During surgery, the mesh is incorporated into the muscle to strengthen it over the place where the organ tissue broke through.
 The mesh is intended not only to repair the original hernia, but to strengthen the area to decrease the risk of the hernia occurring again in the same spot.

 The use of hernia repair mesh can result in complications.
 In 2011, the U.S. Food and Drug Administration (FDA) issued an alert for physicians and patients about the possible side effects of hernia repair mesh use.
 The FDA reported receiving multiple complaints about hernia repair mesh complications.